Idein/py-videocore/ERRATA.rst

 Please contact me when you found following cases.

 -  It is documented.
--  It is caused by a bug of the library or firmware.
+-  It is caused by a bug of a library or a firmware.

 Writing 0 to element 0 of r0
 ----------------------------